kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 * **A release of the application is created**

-This will trigger the `image-retag-pl` pipeline which leverages the [image-retag-task.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/image-retag-task.yaml) to create a new tag of the image to match with the git release.
+This will trigger the [image-retag-pl.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/image-retag-pl.yaml) pipeline which leverages the [image-retag-task.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/image-retag-task.yaml) to create a new tag of the image to match with the git release.

-* **The pull request in the gitops repo is merged** (This feature is Tech Preview in this release) When the PR that was created by the promote step of the `build-push-promote-pl` is merged in the gitops repo, it will trigger  the `deploy-kustomize-pl` pipeline, which leverages the [deploy-kustomize-task.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/deploy-kustomize-task.yaml) to trigger a deployment to the environment configured in the gitops repo.
+* **The pull request in the gitops repo is merged** (This feature is Tech Preview in this release) When the PR that was created by the promote step of the `build-push-promote-pl` is merged in the gitops repo, it will trigger  the [deploy-kustomize-pl.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/deploy-kustomize-pl.yaml) pipeline, which leverages the [deploy-kustomize-task.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/deploy-kustomize-task.yaml) to trigger a deployment to the environment configured in the gitops repo.

 ### Incubator pipelines

-The set of Kabanero tasks and pipelines are provided in the [Kabanero pipelines repository](https://github.com/kabanero-io/kabanero-pipelines/tree/master/pipelines/incubator) illustrate work flows with the Tekton webhooks extension.
+The set of Kabanero tasks and pipelines are provided in the [Kabanero pipelines repository](https://github.com/kabanero-io/kabanero-pipelines/tree/master/pipelines/incubator) illustrate work flows that work best with the Tekton webhooks extension.

 Details of some of the primary pipelines and tasks: